Environmental Risk Management

 The Yamaha Corporation Environment & Facilities Administration Department conducts these audits, using audit staff who have skills and expertise in environmental preservation.
 In addition to certification as an internal environmental auditor based on ISO standards, Yamaha audit staff have also received official Pollution Control Manager, Working Environment Measurement Expert and other relevant certifications.

-We conducted environmental audits at three domestic factories (Kakegawa, Toyooka, Yamaha Music Winds) during fiscal 2010.
-Following that, we conducted the audits at two domestic factories (Yamaha Fine Technologies Co., Ltd., Yamaha Music Craft Corporation) and P.T.
-Yamaha Musical Products Indonesia in fiscal 2011.
-We did not note any significant risks or non-compliance in the process of checking our environmental facilities management, legal compliance, waste product management, etc. at the locations noted above.
-However, we did offer guidance and suggestions for improvements, etc. to reduce the level of risk to as close to zero as possible.
+We conducted environmental audits at three domestic factories during fiscal 2010, two domestic factories and one factory in Indonesia in fiscal 2011, and two domestic factories (Yamaha Kagoshima Semiconductor Inc. and Sakuraba Mokuzai Co., Ltd.) and P.T.
+Yamaha Music Indonesia and P.T.
+Yamaha Music Manufacturing Asia in Indonesia in fiscal 2012.
+We did not note any significant risks or non-compliance in the process of checking our environmental facilities management, legal compliance and waste management at the locations noted above.
+However, we did offer guidance and suggestions for improvements to reduce the level of risk to as close to zero as possible.

 Conducting an environmental audit